 Use this informal meditation practice in a variety of ways:

-Use an audio recording to get started by following along with instructions (the second recording listed here).
+Use an audio recording to get started by following along with instructions (you can find the Self-Compassion Break meditation recording here).

 Read or think through the phrases once or twice in your moment of need.